Try to go an hour without touching something plastic. Come on, I dare you.

-Mr. McGuire in The Graduate was on point when he told Ben: “I just want to say one word to you.
+Mr. McGuire in The Graduate wasn’t messing around when he tells Ben: “I just want to say one word to you.
 Just one word … Plastics.”

-But our obsession with it also comes at a steep cost.
-Although originally hailed as a miraculous innovation that could reduce a rapidly industrializing society’s reliance on scarce natural resources, plastic has also created a monumental environmental mess.
-Worldwide, more than 400 million tons of the stuff are churned out annually, generating a huge amount of waste of which less than 10 percent is recycled.
-The rest either ends up in landfills, where it will take an average of 500 years to decompose, or in waterways and oceans.
+But our obsession with plastic also comes at a steep cost.
+Although originally hailed as an innovation to reduce a rapidly industrializing society’s reliance on scarce natural resources, plastic has led to a monumental environmental mess.
+Worldwide, more 400 million tons of it are churned out annually, generating a huge amount of waste, only about 20 percent of which is recycled or incinerated.
+The rest either ends up in landfills, where it takes an average of 500 years to decompose and potentially leak pollutants, or in waterways and oceans.

 And as this latest Above the Noise episode on microfibers makes clear, that has become a mounting environmental crisis.